u-2018/LC-API/README.md

 If you want to use the API in your plugin, add the LC_API.dll as a project reference!

 ## Contributing
-If you wish to contribute to this project, you will need [unity netcode weaver](https://github.com/EvaisaDev/UnityNetcodeWeaver/releases) to make custom networking properly.
-Unzip it anywhere on your computer and open the solution properties, go to build events and change the `cd D:\NetcodePatcher` to the location of the netcode patcher on your machine.
-The folder you have should have `NetcodePatcher.dll` inside of it.
+If you wish to contribute to this project, you will need [unity netcode weaver](https://github.com/EvaisaDev/UnityNetcodeWeaver/releases) to implement custom networking properly.
+Follow their instructions to get NetcodeWeaver set-up for patching Lethal Company mods and keep note of the filepath where you chose to install it.

 Once you have forked and cloned the repository, you will need to create a file in the solution folder called `LC-API.csproj.user` to set paths to build dependencies.
 Here's a template for that file's contents: